-Good living is said to cause dyspepsia; but the most healthy people I have ever known have been among those who lived well-who eat freely several times a day of the most nutritious food.
+Good living is said to cause dyspepsia, but the most healthy people I have ever known have been among those who lived well-who ate freely several times a-day of the most nutritious food.
 By some it is said that tobacco, snuff, tea, coffee, butter, and even bread, cause this complaint; but whoever will make inquiries on this subject throughout the community, will find that this is seldom true.
-In fact, dyspepsia prevails, according to my experience, altogether the most among the very temperate and careful-among those who are temperate and careful as regards what great Isaac Barrows' father used to say, that if it pleased God to take from him any of his children, he hoped it might be Isaac, as the least promising."-D'Israeli.

-they eat and drink, and the labour they put upon the stomach, but exceedingly careless how much labour they put upon that more delicate organ, the brain.
-Such people often eat nothing but by the advice of the doctor, or some treatise on dyspepsia, or by weight; nor drink anything that is not certainly harmless; they chew every mouthful until they are confident, on mature reflection, that it cannot hurt the stomach.
+In fact, dyspepsia prevails, according to my experience, altogether the most among the very temperate and careful-among those who are temperate and careful as regards what they eat and drink, and the labour they put upon the stomach; but exceedingly careless how much labour they put upon that more delicate organ the brain.
+Such people often eat nothing but by the advice of the doctor, or some treatise on dyspepsia, or by the weight, nor drink anything that is not certainly harmless; they chew every mouthful, until they are confident, on mature reflection, that it cannot hurt the stomach.
 Why, then, are they dyspeptics?
 Because, with all their carefulness, they pay no regard to the excitation of the brain.
-They continue to write two or three sermons or essays in a week, besides reading a volume or two, and magazines, reviews, newspapers, &c. and attending to much other business calculated to excite the mind.
-100
+They continue to write two or three sermons or essays in a week, besides reading a volume or two, and magazines, reviews, newspapers, &c., and attend to much other business, calculated to excite the mind,\